-GlobalSign sends email notification to subscribers in the month (typically 30 days and 7 days) before expiry informing subscribers about upcoming expiration of their certificates.
+GlobalSign sends email notification to subscribers in the month (typically 30 days and 7 days) before expiry informing subscribers about upcoming expiration of their Certificates.

-For Qualified Certificates, the revocation status will never be reverted.
+Except for the case of suspension, the revocation status will never be reverted.

 If required by Root Programs or CA/B Forum requirements, GlobalSign may backdate revocation of Certificates with the revocationDate field, as an exception to the best practice described in RFC 5280 to use the invalidityDate field.